 Early Life

-Takaya Awata's entrepreneurial journey began in 1985, at the age of 23, when he opened his first yakitori (grilled chicken) shop in Kakogawa, Japan, after dropping out of Kobe City University of Foreign Studies.
-The early years proved challenging, with the business struggling to attract customers.
+Takaya Awata's entrepreneurial journey began in 1985.
+He was born in 1962 and he started his career by opening his first yakitori (grilled chicken) restaurant in Kakogawa, Japan, at the age of 23.
+Awata dropped out of Kobe City University of Foreign Studies to pursue his passion for the food industry.
+Initially, the business struggled to attract customers.

 Rise to Success